desec-io/desec-stack/README.md

        sed "s/^DESECSTACK_DOMAIN=.*/DESECSTACK_DOMAIN=${DOMAIN}/" .env.dev > .env

     Optionally, edit the file and
-    1. configure an email server host name, user name, and password to deliver emails can be included in `.env`.
+    1. configure an email server host name, username, and password to deliver emails can be included in `.env`.
 A convenient option is a MailTrap account.
     2. adjust the network prefixes in `.env` to avoid collisions with other local networks.

     Additionally, the VPN server for the replication network needs to be equipped with a pre-shared key (PSK) and a public key infrastructure (PKI).